seanfreaney/FFS/README.md

 ### Profiles App

+- The profiles app is used to manage user profiles and access service requests.

 ### Profile.html
 - The profile page allows the user to update their details and view their service requests.
 ![Profile](assets/images/profile.png)

 ### Service_Requests App

+- The service requests app is used to create andmanage service requests.

 ### create_service_request.html
 - This is the user view of the service request creation page.
 The page allows the user to input their details and upload a document.